TitoMoi/servihelper/README.md

 ## Languages

-Available languages are at the end of the page.
+Available interface languages are at the end of the page.

+The sheet (assignment) to distribute can be customized, so you can add your language when distributing.

 ## The executable is not recognized on Mac